quoid/userscripts/README.md

 Please ensure your contributions align with the project's license before committing anything.

 ## Support
-The quickest and easiest way to support the project is by [leaving a positive review on the App Store](https://apps.apple.com/us/app/userscripts/id1463298887) if you enjoy the extension and want to see it improve in the future.
+The quickest and easiest way to support the project is by [leaving a positive review on the App Store](https://apps.apple.com/us/app/userscripts/id1463298887) if you enjoy the extension and want to see future improvements.
 Seeing these reviews let me know I am doing something right, or wrong, and motivates me to continue working on the project.

 The second best way to help out is to sign up to beta test new versions of the app.
 Since this extension values your privacy, and **does not collect any data from users**, it is difficult to gauge how the extension is being used.
 By signing up to be a beta tester it not only allows you to test upcoming features, but also gives me the opportunity to elicit direct feedback from real users.